Woman charged in connection with hit and run at Columbia Mall

 Columbia police arrested a woman accused of hitting a man with her car after breaking into his vehicle in the Columbia Mall parking lot Sunday morning.

 Lacee Adams, 25, was sitting in the victim's car when he walked out of J.C.
-Penney's, according to the probable cause statement.
-After the victim confronted her, Adams is accused of having followed him in her truck eventually hitting him on his right side.
+Penney, according to the probable cause statement.
+After the victim confronted her, Adams is accused of having followed him in her truck and eventually hitting him on his right side.

 Columbia Police Officer Nathaniel Scott said he used the mall's security footage to identify Adams.